 About the Project

-The Ocean Futures Hub & Cluster is a response to input from our region’s marine sector to better enable large companies to address issues through innovation, and smaller companies to develop and grow alongside one another.
-The Hub, once established, will be a center for solving tough challenges faced by our marine industry and allow companies in Greater Victoria and on Canada’s west coast to pursue major opportunities related to the global ocean and marine space.
+The Centre for Ocean Applied Sustainable Technologies (formerly Ocean Futures Hub) is a response to input from our region’s marine sector to better enable large companies to address issues through innovation, and smaller companies to develop and grow alongside one another.
+The Centre, once established, will be a hub for solving tough challenges faced by our marine industry and allow companies in Greater Victoria and on Canada’s west coast to pursue major opportunities related to the global ocean and marine space.

 “Along with providing shared resources, a space for collaboration and educational events, the Ocean Futures Innovation Hub is an accelerator and incubator, offering critical business resources and mentorship needed for early-stage companies to grow,”